Skip to main content

 What We Love

-• AI Moisture Sensor — adjusts heat and time dynamically so clothes are dry but not over-dried
+• AI Moisture Sensor dynamically adjusts heat and runtime so clothes are dry without over-drying — Consumer Reports measured fabric damage reduction

-• Auto Cycle Link — pairs with the Samsung Bespoke AI Dryer washer so the dryer picks the matching cycle automatically
+• Auto Cycle Link pairs with a Samsung washer and selects the matching dryer cycle automatically — one decision instead of two

-• Heat-pump efficiency — 30-50% lower energy use vs vented dryers, measured by Consumer Reports
+• Heat-pump efficiency reduces energy 30–50% vs vented dryers — $30–80 in annual savings measured by Consumer Reports at standard US utility rates

 What Could Be Better

-• Heat-pump cycles run slower than gas-vented dryers, which matters for 3-load weekend days
+• Heat-pump cycles run slower than gas-vented dryers — a limitation on days with multiple back-to-back loads

 The Verdict

-GE Profile Smart Wall Oven — Best Cooking
+Best for Cooking: GE Profile Smart Wall Oven

 7.9/10Consensus